kaifeichen/MARVEL_Android/README.md

 3. Import this project in Android Studio.

+## Privacy policy

+This app is designed to collect information for a research study at the University of California, Berkeley.
+The study is being led by Kaifei Chen <kaifei@berkeley.edu>.

+The goal of this study is to show how a robust smart phone based image localization system can be used to augment human building interactions.
+This app allows users to point their smartphone camera to an appliance to identify and interact with it.
+To achieve this, we collect smartphone camera images and other sensor data to provide a fast and accurate estimation of the 3D location and orientation of the phone.
+The collected data will be saved and used to improve the system.
+At the moment of writing, all communications to our server are over GRPC and not encrypted.
+We plan to add authentication and encryption later.

 ## Citation
 You must cite the following paper if you use this code in any ways: